 Can another person attend my session with me?

 Yes, in most cases, this is welcomed with the permission of the client and dietitian.
-The individual attending should understand that their presence is for the support of the client.
+The individual attending should understand that their presence is for the support of the client and no personal recommendations will be issued.
 We ask that small children not attend sessions unless they are being seen by the dietitian.
-To get the most from your session, it is also advised that your turn your cell phone on silent during the consultation.
+To get the most from your session, please silence your cell phone during the consultation.

 Will you coordinate care with my provider?

 Yes, with your permission via a signed authorization form, we will provide nutrition progress notes to your referring providers or other requested health professionals who provide you care.
 Other requests for reports or progress notes that are not related to coordination of health care with other provider may be accommodated for a fee.